 Have you ever wanted to make a difference in someone's life?
 To help them get a better job?
 To inspire them to travel overseas?
 As an English teacher, you can do that and more with people from all over the world.
-The ability to teach English is one of the most sought-after skills overseas.
-This means job security and the opportunity to live and work anywhere you want.

 A 120-hour TEFL course can be completed entirely online, but if you're ready to take the plunge overseas, you can opt for an in-person or blended course.
 Asia and Europe are popular destinations for aspiring English teachers to study TEFL.